TulioContramaestre/Asiko/README.md

 # Asiko
 Unity game project (ragdoll)
+## Developers

-Developed with the help of Jonathan Field, Joshua Balila, and Freddie Fraticelli
+with the help of Jonathan Field, Joshua Balila, and Freddie Fraticelli